Frequently Asked Questions

 Is it secure?

-Where does TagSpaces save the tags?
+Where does TagSpaces save the meta data such as tags?

 What are the main advantages?